 We recognize Belted Kingfishers by their blue-gray feathers and fine, white spotting on their wings and tail, white underparts, and their large heads that have a crest on the top and back.
 They have a stocky build, with short legs, and a medium length, and square-tipped tail.
 Another discerning characteristic of the Belted Kingfisher is its loud rattling call – which can often be heard when it flies quickly up and down rivers and shorelines where it feeds and nests.

-This bird species is native to North America and spends its winters in areas where the water doesn’t freeze in order to have continual access to their aquatic foods.
+Did you know that the Belted Kingfisher is native to North America?
+It its winters in areas where the water doesn’t freeze in order to have continual access to their aquatic foods.
 Beyond small fish, Belted Kingfishers also eat crayfish, frogs, tadpoles, and aquatic insects.

 The Belted Kingfisher’s breeding habitat is near inland bodies of waters or coasts across most of Canada, Alaska and the United States.
 They migrate from the northern parts of its range to the southern United States, Mexico, Central America, and the West Indies in winter.